FPSensor/FPSensor/README.md

 Also i have a Redmi 4X that i can`t unlock, a old LG F60 and a Huawei P8 Lite.
 Anyways i dont develop for these devices

+if You want me to add another device to this list u have two options:
+1. Send me the device or money to buy it [Donation]
+2. Wait to see if i add the device [So I buy the device myself]

 ## Contact me

 My Telegram is: **@FPSensor**